-Each student in this course is responsible for compiling a notebook of their own labeled drawings of skeletal elements, workshops and notes.
-Maybe you are a great artist, and this will be a chance for you to show off your skill!
-Or, maybe you are a terrible artist.
-That's okay, too!
-The main purpose of drawing all skeletal elements is to force you to observe every little curve, crease, and bump on each bone.
-You will demonstrate progress on your notebook by sharing notebook "flip-thrus" at the end of each module.
+Each student in this course is responsible for compiling a notebook of their own labeled drawings of skeletal elements, activities and notes.
+Artistic skill is not important; you won't be graded on how nice your drawings are.
+The main purpose of drawing all skeletal elements is to encourage you to observe every little curve, crease, and bump on each bone.
+Once at the midterm and once at the end of the semester you will demonstrate progress on your notebook by sharing notebook "flip-thrus."
 These are short 2-3 minute videos that you can record using your cell phone, computer, or other camera.
-You'll have an opportunity to see what other people are doing, get ideas, and provide useful feedback to your student colleagues.
+You'll have an opportunity to see what other people are doing, get ideas, and provide useful feedback on study techniques to your student colleagues.
 We'll post a few example flip-thru videos to get you started.
-Required notebook items are listed below and will be discussed in class.
-Additional views and illustrations are strongly recommended.
+Required notebook items are posted in Canvas and will be discussed in class.